chyh1990/autobuild_tester/README.md

 This means a Git fetch action and then the *autobuild.sh* and *autotest.sh* will be run.
 You should make sure these two scripts are placed in the root of your target Repo properly.

+After you pull your commits to Github, Github will inform our HTTP server.

+*NOTE: Only commits whose message starts with AUTOTEST will trigger a rebuild and re-test.*

+Example:

+git commit -am"AUTOTEST blabla"

+git pull